-Figure 5 reports the actual and counterfactual paths of the year-on-year growth rates of short- and long-term loans to non-financial corporations, consumer loans and mortgages.
+Figure 5 reports the actual and counterfactual paths of the year-on-year growth rates of short- and long-term loans to non-financial corporations, consumer loans, and mortgages.

 Short-term loans to non-financial corporations evolved in line with past regularities, except maybe in the very recent part of the sample.
-Long-term loans to non-financial corporations, consumer loans and mortgages, on the other hand, show an exceptional decline.
-As for the monetary aggregates, it is the long term segment of loans which is particularly weak during the crisis period.17
+Long-term loans to non-financial corporations, consumer loans, and mortgages, on the other hand, show an exceptional decline.
+As for the monetary aggregates, it is the long-term segment of loans which is particularly weak during the crisis period.17

-17In Figure B.2 we show that the exceptional weakness of loans to households, i.e. consumer loans and loans for house purchases in the aftermath of the Lehman collapse can be rationalised by conditioning on the post-crisis developments of house prices and the euro area budget to GDP ratio.
-The latter variables are available at the quarterly frequency and were interpolated to be included in our monthly VAR.
-We also find that the inclusion of house prices and the deficit to
+17In figure A2 (in the online appendix), we show that the exceptional weakness of loans to households-i.e., consumer loans and loans for house purchases in the aftermath of the Lehman collapse-can be rationalized by conditioning on the post-crisis developments of house prices and the euro-area budget-to-GDP